Let's Talk →

 Step 02 · Tue 2:36 PM

-Googles “dry cleaner near me”
+Googles “dry cleaners near me”

 Your sponsored listing is in position 1.
 They click.